fast-aircraft-design/FAST-OAD_notebooks/README.md

 # FAST-OAD_notebooks
-Jupyter notebooks that show tutorials and use cases of FAST-OAD
+Jupyter notebooks that show tutorials and use cases of FAST-OAD.